-‘Everything which happens here on earth is but a reflection of what is taking place in the cosmos…to the plant world this applies in the highest degree’ – (Rudolf Steiner, 1923)
+‘Everything which happens here on earth is but a reflection of what is taking place in the cosmos…to the plant world this applies in the highest degree’– (Rudolf Steiner, 1923)

-These life-forces are, according to Steiner, cosmic ones that exist alongside every aspect of the physical world.
-In biodynamic agriculture the cosmic forces that permeate nature are the sun, the moon and the zodiacal star system.
+These life forces are, according to Steiner, cosmic ones that exist alongside every aspect of the physical world.
+In biodynamic agriculture, the cosmic forces that permeate nature are the sun, the moon and the zodiacal star system.
 In order to work the land biodynamically in the most beneficial way one must understand these forces.

-The Sun: The sun’s effects on the earth and plants as the seasons change is the most clearly observable.
+The Sun: The sun’s effects on the earth and plants as the seasons change are the most clearly observable.
 Most plants begin growing in Spring, peak in Summer when the Sun is highest in the sky bringing long days and warmth, and die down in Autumn and Winter when the Sun is low, with short days and cold weather.
-Steiner sees these seasonal changes an out-breathing of the earth in Summer, and an in-breathing in Winter.
+Steiner sees these seasonal changes as an out-breathing of the earth in Summer and an in-breathing in Winter.
 This concept can then inform the way that biodynamic gardener works with the land.

 The Moon: The moon’s strong influence on the water elements is most obvious in the tides and weather patterns.
 However, in addition to waxing and waning, an ‘ascending’ and ‘descending’ moon also affects the earth, as does its passage through the zodiacal system (see ‘Planting Calendar’ below).